mzikherman/emission/README.md

 3. We vendor some data from other repositories that you will sometimes need to update.
 You can either update all of them with `$ npm run sync-externals` or individually:
+   * To run these, you will need to have babel-cli installed: `$ npm install -g babel-cli`
    * The GraphQL schema of metaphysics that Relay uses to generate queries from: `$ npm run sync-schema`
    * The colors defined in Artsy’s style-guide: `$ npm run sync-colors`